SMB116/SMB116.GITHUB.IO/Education.md

 - The bottom ten high schools had a graduation rate below 20%, which is concerning.
 It's important to take immediate action and implement strategies to improve this situation.
 - While there seems to be a connection between class size and college admission, the R-squared score of 19% indicates that the relationship is not very strong.
 This means we need to investigate further to better understand how these two factors are related.

 The data used in this analysis is sourced directly from the Massachusetts Department of Education's official website for the year 2017.
-(If you’re curious, you can access the data [here](data_link).)
+(If you’re curious, you can access the data [here]([https://www.kaggle.com/datasets/ndalziel/massachusetts-public-schools-data])

 ## Nurturing the Foundation: The Crucial Role of 4th Grade Math in Building Educational Success